Skalar/quest_back/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+#### Test client in console

+After cloning the repository you may do this to make it a bit more convenient working with the code in your console while developing.

+1. Copy config.example.yml to config.yml and insert your username and password.
+2. Load console `bundle console` and do `QuestBack.conf!` to load config.yml as default config.
+3. `QuestBack::Client.new.test_connection` to make a test connection API call.
+On successful connection this returns string with current namespace of integration library.